Dr Agnies Calkoen (Female) : DTMH. Artsexamen

 I qualified at Dundee University in 1998 and moved to Plymouth in 1999.
 I trained in general medicine at Derriford Hospital for 2 1/2 years before specialist GP training in paediatrics, obstetrics, gynaecology and A + E. I have also worked as a doctor in Australia and New Zealand.

 Dr Anthony Golding-Cook (Male) : BSc (Hons), BM (Hons & Dist Clin Med), MRCGP, DRCOG, DFFP, DIMC RCS Ed

 Plymouth born and Cornish bred, I initially trained as a scientist before qualifying as a doctor at Southampton University in 1988.
-I have worked as a GP in Plymouth for 20 years and joined the Pathfields team in 2011, becoming a partner the following year.
+I have worked as a GP in Plymouth for over 20 years and joined the Pathfields team in 2011, becoming a partner the following year.
 I enjoy all aspects of General Practice, but have a particular interest in emergency medicine.
 In this capacity I respond with the ambulance service to assist critically ill and injured patients and regularly teach other clinicians on pre-hospital emergency care courses.

-I am an Honorary Fellow at the Peninsula Medical School and my responsibilities at Pathfields include coordination of medical student education, medicines management, the patient experience and emergency care.
+I am an Honorary Fellow at the Peninsula Medical School and my responsibilities at Pathfields include Specialty GP training and the coordination of all medical student education.
+I am also the lead partner for medicines management, the patient experience and emergency care.

 I completed my medical degree in Dundee in 2004, following which I moved to the South West, working at Derriford and the Royal Cornwall Hospitals .
 I completed my GP training and have worked in a number of practices in the Plymouth area.
 My professional interests include minor surgery, ENT and dermatology.
 Outside interests include following the Scotland rugby team, swimming and baking (to the benefit of the Pathfields team).